The Last Repair Shop

-The Last Repair Shop is a 2023 American short documentary film directed by Ben Proudfoot and Kris Bowers.
-Produced by Breakwater Studios, the film had its premiere on September 1, 2023 at the 50th Telluride Film Festival.
+The Last Repair Shop is a 2023 American short documentary film directed and produced by Ben Proudfoot and Kris Bowers.
+Produced by Breakwater Studios, the film had its premiere on September 1, 2023, at the 50th Telluride Film Festival.
 On March 10, 2024, it won the Academy Award for Best Documentary Short Film at the 96th Academy Awards.

 Summary

 Since 1959, Los Angeles has been one of the few United States cities to offer and fix musical instruments for its public school students at no cost.
 Those instruments, numbering around 80,000, are maintained at a Los Angeles downtown warehouse by a handful of craftspeople.
 The film profiles four of them, each specializing in an orchestra section, as well as students whose lives have been enriched by the repair shop's work.
 The film concludes with a performance by district alumni.

 Production

 Proudfoot and Bowers previously co-directed A Concerto Is a Conversation, a 2021 Oscar nominee in the short documentary category.
-The film's producer, Jeremy Lambert, passed along an article on the Los Angeles Unified School District's 64-year-old instrument repair workshop.
+The film's producer, Jeremy Lambert, passed along an article on the Los Angeles Unified School District (LAUSD)'s 64-year-old instrument repair workshop.

 The workshop, much smaller than Bowers had imagined when he was an LAUSD student, became the subject of the film, including profiles of four of the workshop's craftspeople.
 Bowers, whose first instrument was a school-provided saxophone, felt they should also profile students.
 Among the staff interviewed was Steve Bagmanyan, a piano technician and an Armenian refugee from Azerbaijan, who had tuned the pianos Bowers had used in elementary and middle school.
 A number of the students interviewed in the film are from the Colburn School, a music and arts school in Los Angeles which Bowers also attended.
 One of those featured students was violinist Porché Brinker; she shared the stage with Proudfoot and Bowers when they were awarded the Oscar.